-- 16.4 (a) Where an applicant is a member of the bargaining unit and has previously taught the course for which they are applying or an equivalent course within the last sixty (60) months, provided their teaching performance in the course is satisfactory in accordance with Article 18 (Teaching Evaluations), the course must be offered to the employee in writing.
-An employee shall not be disqualified from such employment until all steps outlined in Article 18.2 are fulfilled.
+- 16.4 (a) Where an applicant is a member of the bargaining unit and haspreviously taught the course for which they are applying or an equivalent course within the last sixty (60) months, provided their teaching score(s) in the course is/are satisfactory in accordance with Article 18 (Teaching Evaluations), the course must be offered to the employee in writing.
+An employee shall not be disqualified from such employment until all steps outlined in Article 18.3 are fulfilled.
+Unsatisfactory teaching evaluations which are more than four (4) years old shall not be considered.
 The Employer may refuse to offer the position to the employee where such refusal is part of a disciplinary action subject to the provisions of Article 11 (Discipline and Discharge). - (b) Where a member's first teaching evaluation is still forthcoming, the Department Head shall treat a candidate as an incumbent. - (c) Where two (2) or more incumbents have taught the course or an equivalent course within the last sixty (60) months, the employee with the greatest seniority shall be appointed.